Electrical contractors in

 Inspection Schedule

-Rough-in inspection after wiring before covering walls, final inspection after completion.
-Additional inspections for service changes and panel upgrades.
+Rough-in inspection after wiring installation, final inspection after fixture installation.
 Must schedule 24 hours in advance.
+Re-inspection fee $75 if failed.

 Insurance Minimums

-General liability minimum $300,000, workers compensation if employees, professional liability recommended.
+General liability minimum $300,000, workers compensation required for employees.
 Bonding requirements vary by contract value.
+Many municipalities require $1 million liability for permits.

 How to Get Licensed